eNMS-automation/eNMS/docs/automation/services.rst

 *******

-A separate result is stored for each run of a service / workflow, plus a unique result for every device and for every service and subworkflow within a workflow.
+A separate result is stored for each run of a service / workflow, plus a unique result for every device and for every service and subworkflow/superworkflow within a workflow.
 Each result is displayed as a JSON object.
 If the service is run on several devices, you can display the results for a specific device, or display the list of all "failed" / "success" device.
 In the event that retries are configured, the results dictionary will contain an overall results section,